bang/linkmus/README.md

 # linkmusK
-Extreme simplory music player wrote in Vanilla Javascript.
-But, works!
+Extreme simplory of a remote music indexer and player for using at home.
+All made in Vanilla Javascript

 ## Description

-If you have the desire to have your own music source to learn anywhere I have one of possible but simple solution.
+If you have the desire to have your own music source to listen from anywhere I have a mediocre and simple solution.
+Javascript + some http server + HTML frontend + NFS for make all acessible